Domain Authority or (DA) is a website score ranging from 0-100 developed by Moz which predicts how well a webpage from a domain will rank in search.

 Related content plugin for WordPress is also an internal link.
-There is a very good reason to show related content to users as it may be helpful to them as well as to boost the internal linking structure of the blog.
+There is a great reason to show related content to users as it may be helpful to them as well as to boost the internal linking structure of the blog.

 3. Linkable Content